clever-developer-python/E-commerce/README.md

 you may commit after mentioning changes!

-thank you for taking the time to read this - Doubtingeye352
+thank you for taking the time to read this - Ninaad Ravi

 Languages the project speaks: